jrfep/Ecosystem-profiles-comments/_EFGs/TF1.5.md

 {% capture map_det %}
 Location of pan, brackish and saline wetlands was taken from the Global Lakes and Wetlands Database (Lehner and Döll 2004).
-Occurrences were aggregated to half degree spatial resolution and cells reclassified as major occurrences (>30%) and minor occurrences (< 30%).
+Occurrences were aggregated to half degree spatial resolution.
 {% endcapture %}
 {% include MAP.html %}